 This will give you a decent indication of whether you’re looking at a simple plan, one with a lowering pricing structure as your consumption increases, or one with a more intricate structure that you’ll want to investigate further.

-If you know how much power you use each month, you should be able to quickly determine how different plans compare to what you are currently spending, or you may estimate your usage if you are moving into a new home or apartment.
+Knowing how much power you use each month, you should be able to quickly determine how different plans compare to what you are currently spending, or you may estimate your usage if you are moving into a new home or apartment.

 Once you’ve determined whether a plan’s pricing structure is within your budget, read the disclosures to see if the contract duration matches your desired contract length.